鸽了

 Cultural Context

 鸽了 and its culture reflect something real about Chinese social commitments — plans are often tentative, and 鸽ing is common enough that it has robust vocabulary.
 Gaming culture made it particularly visible: developers who missed release dates were accused of 鸽ing, and the word became standard in gaming communities before spreading everywhere.
+The term originated and spread primarily on Bilibili.

 Similar Expressions in English